OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ##### 5.5.2.5.
 Apple's Identifier for Advertisers (IDFA)

-> "Apple has a tactical commitment to your privacy, not a moral one.
-When it comes down to guarding your privacy or losing access to Chinese markets and manufacturing, **your privacy is jettisoned without a second thought.**"
+> Apple has a tactical commitment to your privacy, not a moral one.
+When it comes down to guarding your privacy or losing access to Chinese markets and manufacturing, **your privacy is jettisoned without a second thought.**
 > <cite>[Cory Doctorow - Former European director of the Electronic Frontier Foundation](https://twitter.com/doctorow/status/1459914164152016905)</cite>

 Given Apple’s strong stance on user privacy on the web, to the point of rejecting extremely useful functionality on the mere possibility that a user could be assigned a unique identifier it may surprise readers to learn that **Apple offers a method to uniquely fingerprint users** in native apps called [Apple's Identifier for Advertisers (IDFA)](https://en.wikipedia.org/wiki/Identifier_for_Advertisers).